-Tulelake teen arrested for snapchat threats - KOBI-TV NBC5 / KOTI-TV NBC2
+Tulelake teen arrested for Snapchat threats - KOBI-TV NBC5 / KOTI-TV NBC2

 Police followed up their investigation Monday at Tulelake High School.

-Chief Ross says there’s no choice but to take the threat seriously.
+Chief Ross said there’s no choice but to take the threat seriously.
 “This is very serious stuff, and we are not going to take any risks whatsoever with anything involving our kids.”

 Modoc County District Attorney Jordan Funk says it’s too early to say how, or if the case will be prosecuted.